thepassle/blog/blog/rustify-your-js-tooling/index.md

 # Rustify your js tooling

 A big part of my work revolves around JavaScript tooling, and as such it's important to keep an eye on the ecosystem and see where things are going.
-It's no secret that recently lots of projects are native-ying (_?? is that a word_) parts of their codebase, or even rewriting them to native languages altogether.
-Esbuild is one of the first popular and successful examples of this, which was written in Go.
-Other examples are Rspack and Turbopack, which are both Rust-based alternatives to Webpack, powered by SWC ("Speedy Web Compiler").
-There's also Rolldown, a Rust-based alternative to Rollup powered by OXC ("The JavaScript Oxidation Compiler"), but Rollup itself is also native-ying (_?? no really, is it?_) parts of their codebase and recently started using SWC for parts of their codebase.
-And finally, there are Oxlint (powered by OXC) and Biome as Rust-based alternatives for Eslint and Prettier respectively.
+It's no secret that recently lots of projects are native-ying (??) parts of their codebase, or even rewriting them to native languages altogether.
+[Esbuild](https://esbuild.github.io/) is one of the first popular and successful examples of this, which was written in Go.
+Other examples are [Rspack](https://www.rspack.dev/) and [Turbopack](https://turbo.build/pack), which are both Rust-based alternatives to Webpack, powered by [SWC](https://swc.rs/) ("Speedy Web Compiler").
+There's also [Rolldown](https://rolldown.rs/), a Rust-based alternative to Rollup powered by [OXC](https://oxc-project.github.io/) ("The JavaScript Oxidation Compiler"), but [Rollup](https://rollupjs.org/) itself is also native-ying (??) parts of their codebase and recently started using SWC for parts of their codebase.
+And finally, there are [Oxlint](https://oxc-project.github.io/docs/guide/usage/linter.html) (powered by OXC) and [Biome](https://biomejs.dev/) as Rust-based alternatives for [Eslint](https://eslint.org/) and [Prettier](https://prettier.io/) respectively.

 Having said all that, there definitely seems to be a big push to move lots of JavaScript tooling to Rust, and as mentioned above, as someone working on JavaScript tooling it's good to stick with the times a bit, so I've been keeping a close eye on these developments and learning bits of Rust here and there in my spare time.
 While I've built a couple of hobby projects with Rust, for a long time I haven't really been able to really apply my Rust knowledge at work, or other tooling projects.
 One of the big reasons for that was that a lot of the necessary building blocks either simply weren't available yet, or not user-friendly (for a mostly mainly JS dev like your boy) enough.

 That has changed.

-Notably by projects like OXC and Napi-rs, and these projects combined make for an absolute powerhouse for tooling.
+Notably by projects like OXC and [Napi-rs](https://napi.rs/), and these projects combined make for an absolute powerhouse for tooling.
 A lot of the tooling I work on have to do with some kind of analysis, AST parsing, module graph crawling, codemodding, and other dev tooling related stuff; but a lot of very AST-heavy stuff.
 OXC provides some really great projects to help with this, and I'll namedrop a few of them here.

 ## Lil bit of namedropping

-Starting off with **oxc_module_lexer**.
+Starting off with [**oxc_module_lexer**](https://crates.io/crates/oxc_module_lexer).
 Admittedly not an actual lexer; it actually does do a full parse of the code, but achieves the same result as the popular `es-module-lexer`, but made very easy to use in Rust.
 If you're not a dummy like me, you're probably able to get `es-module-lexer` up and running in Rust.
 For me, it takes days of fiddling around, not knowing what I'm doing, and getting frustrated.
 I just want to install a crate that works and be on my way and write some code.
 There is also a fork of `es-module-lexer` made by the creator of Parcel, but it's not actually published on crates.io, and so you have to install it via a Github link, which makes me a bit squeemish in terms of versioning/breakage, so just being able to use `oxc_module_lexer` is really great.
 Very useful for _lots_ of tooling.
 Here's a small example:

 ```rust
 let allocator = Allocator::default();